RedHat-Middleware-Workshops/dayinthelife-integration/docs/Installation.md

 ## How to Install the Workshop Content

-This page describes the installation of the Day In Life Workshop Content from the latest tagged release on GitHub.
+#This page describes the installation of the Day In Life Workshop Content from the latest tagged release on GitHub.
+IMPORTANT!!!!!
+THE CURRENT SUPPORTED VERSION of RHMI WORKSHOP is ***1.5.2*** !!
+PLEASE INSTALL THE CORRECT VERSION!

 ### Pre-requisites